 Easier XML-RPC for PHP 5

-A few weeks ago, I rewrote the Zend XML-RPC client as part of a customer project at Maintainable.
-After fixing a fair number of bugs and writing a test suite, I made some enhancements and usability improvements.
+A few weeks ago, I rewrote the Zend XML-RPC client.
+After fixing some bugs and writing a test suite, I made some enhancements and usability improvements.
 You can learn more about the new XML-RPC client from its documentation.
 Here it is in a nutshell:

 Calling Remote Methods

 The new XML-RPC client has always functioned similarly to many existing PHP implementations, providing a call() method: